 The strange tale of Álvar Núñez Cabeza de Vaca defies belief.
 As one of Spain's conquistadors, he was set to pursue a path of plunder and conquest in the New World.
 Fate, however, had other (more interesting) ideas.

-Cabeza de Vaca (the name literally means "Head of the Cow"more on this in the examples section) came from proud Spanish military stock.
-Upon going to the New World, he joined up with the Narvaez Expedition, which had been assigned to explore and create towns along the present day US Gulf Coast.
-De Vaca acted as the group's treasurer, making sure that all the soldiers received recompense.
+Cabeza de Vaca (the name literally means "Head of the Cow") came from proud Spanish military stock.
+Upon going to the New World, he joined up with the Narváez Expedition, which had been assigned to explore and create towns along the present day US Gulf Coast.
+Cabeza de Vaca acted as the group's treasurer, making sure that all the soldiers received recompense.

 They thought they were close to Spanish Mexico, not realizing that they were 1500 miles away from it.
 Separated from their ships, they made five crude boats.
 To get nails and other supplies, they melted down all the metal they had, and ate their horses for food.
 With nothing more than this meager fleet, they set across the storm-tossed Gulf of Mexico.

 Though an able traveler, he still had more than his share of misfortune.
 He spent several years as a slave for a tribe near the Gulf of Mexico.
 He continued traveling after his escape, gaining a reputation as a local healer.
-De Vaca didn't have any medical background (though given the era, having one probably wouldn't help anyway), but he observed the local remedies and combined them with religious theater (laying on hands, the sign of the Cross, etc), and succeeded enough times to earn respect.
+Cabeza de Vaca didn't have any medical background, but he observed the local remedies and combined them with religious theater (laying on hands, the sign of the Cross, etc), and succeeded enough times to earn respect.

 He finally returned to the Mexico City in 1537, ten years after he started on the expedition.
 Sailing back to Spain, he wrote about his journeys in a document called the Account.
 It's still published today, and is an excellent read.

-De Vaca was nearly unique in being a conquistador who had no choice but to approach the indigenous Americans as fellow humans (who generally held power over him).
+Cabeza de Vaca was nearly unique in being a conquistador who had no choice but to go native among indigenous Americans, who generally held power over him.